top of page

 “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.”
 Romans 6:23

 The storm of God’s wrath was received in Jesus – He takes our disobedience, pays our penalty, and then clothes us in His obedience through faith and repentance in Him.
-In Jesus, we can clearly see that God is gracious and merciful…I don’t know where you’re at as you read this…whether you’re like Jonah or the sailors…either way, the message is the same “Awake, O sleeper, and arise from the dead, and Christ will shine on you” (Eph.
-5:14)
+In Jesus, we can clearly see that God is gracious and merciful…I don’t know where you’re at as you read this…whether you’re like Jonah or the sailors…either way, the message is the same “Awake, O sleeper, and arise from the dead, and Christ will shine on you” (Ephesians 5:14)

 Untitled (2)_edited_edited.png